coder/code-server/docs/CONTRIBUTING.md

 We also have a model where you can create helpers to use within tests.
 See [models/CodeServer.ts](../test/e2e/models/CodeServer.ts) for an example.

-Generally speaking, e2e means testing code-server while running in the browser and interacting with it in a way that's similar to how a user would interact with it.
-When running these tests with `yarn test:e2e`, you must have code-server running locally.
-In CI, this is taken care of for you.

 ## Structure

-The `code-server` script serves as an HTTP API for login and starting a remote Code process.
+code-server essentially serves as an HTTP API for logging in and starting a remote Code process.

 The CLI code is in [src/node](../src/node) and the HTTP routes are implemented in [src/node/routes](../src/node/routes).